Olga-Bagrova/VirPlaqCounter/README.md

 This is a tool for automatic counting of virological plaques on a tablet:

 * based on Hough transform and K-means
-* processing of only 6-hole tablets is available now (see examples of images in the `/raw_data` folder)
+* processing of only 6-wells tablets is available now (see examples of images in the `/raw_data` folder)
 * the result in excel format
-* 2 modes: automatic and curated with viewing of the detected holes
+* 2 modes: automatic and curated with viewing of the detected wells

 ## Installation